kevinchen220/Obsidian-Notes/CS348/Normal Form.md

 > [!NOTE] Rule of Thumb
 > Facts about different entities should be recorded in separate tables

-Each relation schema should consist of two separate sets of attributes
+Each relation schema should consist of two separate sets of [[Attributes]]
 1. Primary key to record facts that identify an entity
 2. Record independent facts about the entity